 The consequences of being breached include mitigation costs, loss of revenue, reputational damage, financial damage, and severe legal penalties if sensitive data is stolen.
 On average, 3 out of 5 small to mid-sized businesses that suffer a data breach are never able to financially recover and are forced to close their business.

-There has been an intense focus on cybersecurity in recent years, and it is vital your IT vendor is giving you a diligent, security-defined service, which has your organization’s security fundamentals at the forefront of its managed services strategy.
+There has been an intense focus on cybersecurity in recent years, and it is vital your IT vendor is giving you a security-defined service that has your organization’s security fundamentals at the forefront of its managed services strategy.

-The following questions will help ensure your IT provider is following the best possible standards for your cybersecurity interests.
-Their focus should be around risk assessment as well as applying current information security and IT configuration best practices as multiple layers of defense as a standard rather than a revenue generating add-on.
+The following questions will help ensure your IT provider is following the best possible standards for your business’ cybersecurity interests.
+Their focus should be around risk management as well as applying current information security and IT configuration best practices as multiple layers of defense as a standard rather than a revenue generating add-ons.

-1. Does your IT vendor routinely patch and verify patches for your IT infrastructure?
+1. Does your IT provider routinely patch and verify patches for your IT infrastructure?

 Security patching is the foundation of a robust cybersecurity policy that ensures all infrastructure equipment, laptops, desktops, servers, and software applications are running current vendor supported Operating System (OS) versions.
 Microsoft, Red Hat, and many other vendors release monthly security patches that protect against the latest known exploits discovered by security experts around the world.